swiftlang/swift-org-website/_posts/2023-05-19-using-upcoming-feature-flags.md

 To address this, Swift evolution proposal [SE-0362](https://github.com/apple/swift-evolution/blob/main/proposals/0362-piecemeal-future-features.md), implemented in Swift 5.8, details a generalized mechanism for enabling upcoming features.

-Instead of a different compiler flag for each upcoming feature, the compiler gains one new flag that is followed by the name of the feature to be enabled:
+Instead of creating a different compiler flag for each upcoming feature, the compiler gains one new flag that is followed by the name of the feature to be enabled:
 ```
  -enable-upcoming-feature <#UpcomingFeatureFlag#>
  ```

-For example, to enable the upcoming Regex literal syntax discussed above, you would use:
+For example, to enable the upcoming Regex literal syntax you would use:
  ```
  -enable-upcoming-feature BareRegexLiteralSyntax
  ```